AntoineSavage/pizzascript/README.md

 An identifier is just a name representing a previously defined value.
 In particular, an identifier is **not** a literal of any kind, or is **not** itself a value of any kind.
 In order to obtain the value associated to the identifier, it must be evaluated.
 For example, in the following:
 ```
-# 'def associates an identifier to a value
+# function 'def associates an identifier to a value
 (def my_value "hello world")
 ```
 We can say that identifier `my_value` represents the value `"hello world"`, and its matching symbol looks like `'my_value`.
 When evaluating identifier `my_value`, it will produce value `"hello world"`